wp-plugins/6scan-protection/readme.txt

 = 2.2.5 =
 * Now running pure PHP code, when performing database backup.
 Now database backup has much less prerequisites

+= 2.2.7 =
+* Solved permission issues, while changing .htaccess.
+There could be an error, of wp_filesystem was initialized to other than 'direct'.

 == Upgrade Notice ==

 * Support menu, if user encounters a problem